 How to query public data sets using BigQuery

 BigQuery is a fully managed data warehouse and analytics platform.
-The public datasets listed on this page are available for you to analyze using SQL queries.
+Public datasets are available for you to analyze using SQL queries.
 You can access BigQuery public data sets using the web UI the command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET, or Python.

-- Select or create a Cloud Platform Console project.
+- Select or create a Cloud Platform project.

 Other Public Datasets